Dr. Elizabeth-Anne Stewart, BCC, PCC

 ICF Midwest Coaches Conference

-So delighted to be presenting with Peter Metzner on Encountering the Shadow in Coaching!
+So delighted to have presented Encountering the Shadow in Coaching with Peter Metzner!

 September 25th to 27th, 2024 | Cincinnati, Ohio